 I LOVE street art and anything by the water so this mini trip had both.

-There is a wonderful beach there along with the famous Hotel Del Coronado that has been featured in several movies and was the largest hotel in the world in 1888.
+There is a wonderful beach there along with the famous Hotel Del Coronado that has been featured in several movies.

 Thanks again to Kia for the opportunity to test drive three different works of art and innovation while visiting gorgeous scenery.

-After all 3 test drives I have a new appreciation and understanding for why Kia customers are so loyal.
-Great style, value, top industry awards across multiple categories and a 10 year- 100,000 mile warranty are hard to beat!
+After all 3 test drives, I have a new appreciation and understanding of why Kia customers are so loyal.
+Great style, value, top industry awards across multiple categories and a 10 year- 100,000-mile warranty are hard to beat!